TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 => #<Google::Apis::CivicinfoV2::RepresentativeInfoResponse:0x007faf2d9088d0 @divisions={"ocd-division/country:us/state:co"=>#<Google::Apis::CivicinfoV2::GeographicDivision:0x007faf2e55ea80 @name="Colorado", @office_indices=[0]> } > ...continues...
 ~~~

 Whoa.
 That's a lot of information.
-Buried in there are the names our legislators.
+Buried in there are the names of our legislators.
 We can access them by calling the `.officials` method on the `response`.
 Now that we know how to access the information we want, we can focus our attention back on our program.

 ~~~ruby
 require 'csv'